kintone-labs/kintone-ui-component/docs/document_en/docs/getting-started/quick-start.md

 </table>

 > The components have been tested in the latest version of each supported browser.
-> kintone UI Component v1 does not work properly in IE11 due to the balance with the library currently used by kintone.
+> Kintone UI Component v1 does not work properly in IE11 due to the balance with the library currently used by Kintone.

 > You can preview the components in the Overview section in each component's reference page.
 > Please be noted that it is not supported in IE11.